cloudogu/gitops-playground/README.md

 ```shell
 scripts/apply.sh --remote
 ```
-* Start with local Cloudogu Ecosystem
+* Start with local Cloudogu Ecosystem.
+  See our [Quickstart Guide](https://cloudogu.com/en/ecosystem/quick-start-guide/) on how to set up the instance.
 ```shell
 # In this case --password only sets the argocd admin password (Jenkins and SCMM are external)
 /scripts/apply.sh \